COMMUNITY GARDEN

 BECOME A COMMUNITY GARDENER

 We welcome back returning gardeners each year – in March we begin to fill open beds as we go through our waitlist of interested gardeners.
-The community garden beds are offered at a sliding scale donation each year to ensure that everyone has the ability to join.
+The community garden beds are offered at a sliding scale payment each year to ensure that everyone has the ability to join.
 You can learn more about this form of mutual aid in the garden here.

 We are currently registering our returning Community Gardeners for the 2025 season!